peteguan/peteguan.github.io/_posts/2018-04-20-setting_a10_vrrp-a_with_cli.md

           Hard Disk secondary image (default) version 4.1.4, build 332 Compact Flash primary image (default) version 2.7.1-GR1, build 58
 ```
+* In former versions VCS does not need to re-config after upgrading.
+However, we found all VCS configurations disappeared in the experiment process.
+An engineer from A10 supplier gave us the demonstartion that VCS function in ACOS 4.1.4 has been a great improvement comparing with 2.7.1.
+In the process of upgrading, A10 device will drop former VCS configuration.
 ## Experiment Tips

 * Remember always save memory and secondary memory when setting configurations.